FalgunThakwani/Number-Prettified/README.md

 # Number-Prettified
-A console application for formatting numbers greater than 6 digits into human-readable representations, supporting millions, billions, and trillions.
-Leveraging NUnit for unit testing, ensuring reliability and accuracy in large-scale numeric formatting.
+A console application for formatting numbers greater than 6 digits into "prettified" representations, supporting millions, billions, and trillions.
-Framework - .NET 6
+**Framework - .NET 6**
-Language - C# 12
+**Language - C# 12**
-Test Framework - Nunit
+**Test Framework - Nunit**
 # Approach
 To solve this problem, my first step was to analyze the requirements and consider all possible edge cases.
 Once I had a clear understanding, I created a pseudo-code outline to structure the application.
 Initially, my approach relied heavily on traditional if-else statements to handle different scenarios.
 My plan involved converting the number into a string representation and extracting the digits before the decimal point.
 I tested my pseudo-code with both boundary cases and typical scenarios.
-After that when I was working to refactor the code, I observed a recurring pattern in the code, which could optimize it futher.
-This optimization helped reduce the repetition of code blocks and made the solution more concise.
+After that when I was working to refactor the code, I observed a pattern in the code, which would optimize the code further.
+This optimization reduced the repetition of code blocks and made the solution more concise.
 For testing, I chose to use the NUnit testing framework.
 I crafted a variety of test cases to validate the algorithm's behavior under different conditions.
 Additionally, I commented within the code for better understanding of the algorithm.
 # Assumptions:
 In developing this program, I made the following two assumptions:
 1) Only numbers greater than 6 digits are prettified.
 No "K" or "thousand" representation is used for smaller numbers.